Teriyaki Chicken Sandwich (照焼チキンサンド)

 Ingredients for Teriyaki Chicken Sandwich

 - Chicken - I recommend using skin-on boneless chicken thighs for this.
+If you can't find this cut in your local store, I have a tutorial on how to debone chicken thighs here.
 The skin keeps the chicken moist and tender, and since most of the fat renders out of it, its texture goes from rubbery to crispy.
 As the teriyaki sauce soaks into the skin, it loses its crispness, transforming the skin into a blanket of flavor.
+Boneless skinless chicken thighs can be substituted.
 Breast meat will work as well, but it will not be as flavorful or juicy.
 If you're using breast meat, I recommend butterflying it (cutting it in half horizontally to make it thinner), so it cooks through more evenly.

 - Potato Starch - The starch coating helps the sauce stick to the chicken.
 Potato starch has a better texture and doesn't get gummy like cornstarch, which is why I prefer using it.

 - Teriyaki Sauce - Traditional Japanese teriyaki sauce is made with just three ingredients: soy sauce, sugar, and sake (or sometimes mirin).
 I used Kikkoman soy sauce, but any Japanese-style dark soy sauce will work.
-For the sugar, I used evaporated cane sugar, which I prefer because it has more flavor, but whatever you have on hand will work.
+For the sugar, I used evaporated cane sugar, which I prefer because it has more flavor, but whatever you have on hand will work, though brown sugar or honey will impart a slightly different flavor.
 As for the sake, the alcohol burns off while cooking, and it is added for its natural umami and aroma.
 You can substitute a pinch of MSG for the umami, but there is no good substitute for the fragrance.
 If you're thinking about using Mirin instead of sake, check the ingredient label before buying it.
 Most "mirin" sold outside of Japan is a mixture of corn syrup, alcohol, and flavor enhancers and is not real mirin.
 This is why I recommend using sake over mirin.
+You can also slather grated ginger or garlic on your chicken before you coat it with starch if you prefer those flavors, but don't add them to the sauce as they will leave it cloudy and dull.

 - Egg - This is optional, but as we know from Oyakodon, chicken and egg go great together, and the creamy yolk from an over-easy egg takes this teriyaki chicken sandwich to the next level.